libp2p/docs/content/concepts/transports/webrtc.md

 In this connectivity scenario, _A_ wants to connect to _B_.
 This works as follows:

 - _B_ connects to _R_ and makes a relay reservation.
-It appends `webrtc-private-to-private` to its relayed multiaddress and advertises it to the network.
+It appends `/webrtc` to its relayed multiaddress and advertises it to the network.
 - _A_ discovers _B_'s relayed multiaddr, sees it supports private-to-private, and establishes a relayed connection to _B_ via _R_.
 - _A_ and _B_ create outbound and inbound [`RTCPeerConnection` objects](https://webrtc.org/getting-started/peer-connections) respectively
   - Per their namesake, these objects handle peer connections, define how they're set up, and contain other useful information about the network.